 Robin Hardy, a writer and the director of the original film, and Christopher Lee, who played Summerisle in the original film, were both critical of the remake.
 Hardy had his name removed from the film's credits as he did not wish to be associated with it.

-The sisters' names are plant related, or have a nature connection, such as Willow, Beech, Honey, Rose and Thorn.
+The sisters' names are plant related, or have a nature connection, such as Willow, Beech, Honey, Rose, Thorn and Moss.
 Malus is the genus name for the apple and crabapple, while Rowan is the name of a shrub found in Asia and Europe.

 The writing on the chalk board in the classroom is a portion of the poem "The Marriage of Heaven and Hell" by William Blake and reads, "Once meek, and in a perilous path/ The just man kept his course along/ The vale of death./ Roses are planted where thorns grow./ And on the barren heath/ Sing the honey bees."

 In Robin Hardy and Anthony Shaffer's original The Wicker Man (1973), the island is called Summerisle.
 The producers of the remake decided to change it to "Summersisle" because they thought it would be 'easier for Americans to pronounce'.

 The downstairs interior of Sister Summersisle's home is actually a women's club in Vancouver.
 The fancy wallpaper seen along the staircase was on a wall added by the art department to cover an open doorway leading to a large modern kitchen.
 The upstairs portion of the house was a set.